Robustness of competing climatic states

-Our results suggest that particular attention has to be paid on the existence of multiple stable states in the climate system and on the ability of climate models to describe such properties.
-Multistability is of great relevance for modelling paleoclimate conditions~\citep{2014CliPa..10.2053P,BrunettiVerard2015,Ferreira2018GRL,MessoriFaranda2020}, as well as for the study of exoplanets, where the probability of finding a planet comparable to our Earth is increased when multistability is allowed in the habitable zone~\citep{Seager2013}.
+Exploring the multi-stability of the climate system requires to consider a wide range of initial conditions and detailed characterisation of the resulting climates.
+Such framework is of great relevance for modelling paleoclimate conditions~\citep{2014CliPa..10.2053P,BrunettiVerard2015,Ferreira2018GRL,MessoriFaranda2020}, where large uncertainty exists in initial conditions, as well as for the study of exoplanets, where the probability of finding an habitable planet is increased when multistability is allowed~\citep{Seager2013,2013Icar..226.1724B}.
 Characterizing the basic properties of the modelled dynamics and thermodynamics is thus crucial, in order to suitably represent the tipping points of the climate system \citep{Lenton2008} and allow for a more general definition of climate sensitivity~\citep{vonDerHeydt2017,Ashwin2020}.

-Having explored the impact of different parametrisations on given steady states in the model, we have clearly shown that a consistent treatment of energy budgets and radiative fluxes impacts the dynamics and thermodynamics in a non-negligible way, as also proposed in \cite{becker_frictional_2003,2011RvGeo..49.1001L}.
-A careful assessment of these impacts is thus essential, in order to correctly characterise intrinsic model biases \citep{Lucarini2014,wild_global_2020} and evaluate the likelihood of transitions among basins of attraction.